dndworld/dndworld.github.io/after-creating-your-character/start-playing.md

 ## Lifestyle & Downtime (Optional)

-Full explanation on Lifestyle and Downtime can be found in [Lifestyle and DTD Rules](/downtime-and-lifestyle/lifestyle).

 :warning: Note: Lifestyle is handled in the DW server (not in D&D Beyond).

-**Lifestyle** payment is a representation of your living costs.
+**Lifestyle** payments are a representation of your living costs.
 It is optional, but if you would like to do Downtime activities, you have to pay Lifestyle.

-**Downtime** can enable you to earn some extra gold, copy spells, and other neat features.
+**Downtime** enable you to earn some extra gold, copy spells, and other neat features.

+The full explanation on Lifestyle and Downtime can be found in [Lifestyle and DTD Rules](/downtime-and-lifestyle/lifestyle).

 If you do not pay Lifestyle, you are considered to be benefiting from the Snowhaven Full Time Adventurer scheme and will stay in the [!badge icon="/images/discord-mark-blue.svg" text="#cozy-yeti-estates"](https://discord.com/channels/512870694883950598/611385164060295168) with your expenses covered for.